ttchengab/zest_code/README.md

 ## Demo on Single Image

-After installation and downloading the models, you can then use `demo.ipynb` to perform material transfer from a single image and material exemplar
+After installation and downloading the models, you can then use `demo.ipynb` to perform material transfer from a single image and material exemplar.
+We provide one image of each for demonstration.

 ### Try with your own material exemplar